LabSound/LabSound/README.md

 Live Audio Input
 ----------------

 Implemented a stub MediaStream object for live input.
-Need to hook it up and write a test program.
+The test program hooks it up to the destination, but I don't hear any output.
+Not sure what's up with that.
+More testing needed.

 License
 -------